MeesyBE/Shopavel/README.md

 ## Please let us know what you think!
 Or feel free to contribute!
-The aim of shopavel is to become the most user-friendly webshop software without sacrificing functionality.
+The aim of shopavel is to become user-friendly webshop software without sacrificing functionality.

 If you try shopavel, give us some [feedback](https://github.com/MeesyBE/Shopavel/discussions/7).